-How can trade adapt to the climate challenges of tomorrow?
+How can retail adapt to the climate challenges of tomorrow?

 The latest IPCC report published last August is extremely alarming.
 It leaves little doubt that the coming environmental crises are increasingly devastating.
 The consumer world will then have to make much more profound changes than those caused by the COVID-19 pandemic!
 It is the entire value chain of the world of commerce that must, as of now, define the models of a commerce that responds to the environmental, societal and ethical challenges of tomorrow.